war/asset-loading/README.md

 	}
 ```
 ### ModelLoader::getVertexNormals
 Extracts all vertex normal data.
 The process is exactly the same as what is mentioned in [`ModelLoader::getVertexPositions`](ModelLoader.md#ModelLoader%3A%3AgetVertexPositions).
-However, the only difference is `NORMAL` string is passed to the `tinygltf::primitive::attributes` array:
+However, the only difference is that the `NORMAL` string is passed to the `tinygltf::primitive::attributes` array:
 ```cpp
   //get primitive
 	tinygltf::Primitive primitive = mesh.primitives.front();